Espresso and Stochastic Acceleration of Ultra-high-energy Cosmic Rays in Relativistic Jets: trajectories and spectra of released particles

 where $E$ and q are the particle's energy and charge, respectively.
+The particles' injection spectrum is flat in the interval of initial gyroradii $\alpha_{\rm i}\in [2 \times 10^{-4}, 10^{1}]$, where $\alpha_{\rm i}$ goes beyond the jet's Hillas limit, thus probing an extended energy range.
 Since trajectories only depend on the rigidity $E/q$, our particles are effectively representative of different nuclei.
 Note that, since the rigidity scales with the jet radius, there is no absolute energy scale for the particles.
 When typical values for $B_0$ and $\rj$ are chosen, the energies of the considered particles are close to those of UHECRs: for instance, $B_0=100\mu$G and $\rj=100$pc would push the Hillas limit to $\sim 10^{20}$eV for iron nuclei \citep{caprioli15}.

 For the given resolution of about 10 cells per $\rj$, our MHD simulations resolve magnetic fluctuations down to scales comparable to the gyroradius of particles with $\alpha\gtrsim 0.1$.
 Note that particles can be propagated even if their gyroradius is smaller than the grid size, as long as a rigidity-dependent timestep sufficient to resolve their gyration is used.
 The role of SGS is to model the effect of unresolved magnetic structures for such particles.